 Admits in fall and spring

 Veteran and Military Health Care (VMHC) is an emerging healthcare specialty based on the unique attributes of the veteran and military service member population.
-Specific needs of this population include an understanding of veteran and military culture, family dynamics, the invisible and visible consequences of war, service-connected conditions, environmental exposures, diversity, resiliency, reintegration, and making change in federal healthcare delivery systems.
+Specific needs of this population include an understanding of veteran and military culture, family dynamics, the invisible and visible consequences of war, service-connected conditions, environmental exposures, diversity, resiliency, reintegration, and making changes in federal healthcare delivery systems.
 This program is a first of its kind in the nation and has been featured in US News and World Report as part of a constellation of initiatives to serve our veteran population.
 Veterans Care a Collaborative Focus at University of Colorado Anschutz Medical Campus

 At the University of Colorado College of Nursing, we believe in helping those who care for our military and veterans.
-To that end, we now offer a graduate certificate, master's specialty and post-graduate certificate (second MS in Nursing) and DNP Leadership with a veteran and military healthcare specialization.
-Students can also pursue a combination master's and PhD with VMHC option, or a PhD with a VMHC options.
+To that end, we offer a graduate certificate, master's specialty and post-graduate certificate (second MS in Nursing) and DNP Leadership with a veteran and military healthcare specialization.
+Students can also pursue a combination master's and PhD with VMHC option or a PhD with a VMHC option.
 Students who earn their master's degree with VMHC emphasis can also continue on and earn their doctorate of nursing practice through the BS-DNP program.

 Courses are online and are available as stand-alone courses to non-degree students in all professions, as well as current CU degree-seeking students.
 Each course is worth 3 graduate-level credits.